citation-style-language/documentation/specification.rst

 references
     resources related to the procedural history of a legal case

+reviewed-genre
+    Type of the item being reviewed by the current item (e.g. book, film)

 reviewed-title
     title of the item reviewed by the current item